Robert Commanday

-Robert Paul Commanday (18 June 1922 – 3 September 2015) was an American music critic who specialized in classical music.
+Robert Paul Commanday (June 18, 1922 – September 3, 2015) was an American music critic who specialized in classical music.
 Among the leading critics of the West Coast, Commanday was a major presence in the Bay Area music scene over a five-decade career.
 From 1964 to 1994 he was the chief classical music critic of the San Francisco Chronicle, following which he became the founding editor of San Francisco Classical Voice in 1998.

-As a critic he held high standards, though his writing was interspersed with humorous comments.
+As a critic, Commanday held high standards, though his writing was interspersed with humorous comments.
 His focus concerned American music in general, but particularly ensembles, performers and events in San Francisco.
 Also a music educator and choral conductor, Commanday held brief teaching posts at Ithaca College and the University of Illinois, before a decade of teaching music and conducting choirs at the University of California, Berkeley.

 Early life and education

-Robert Paul Commanday was born on 18 June 1922 in Yonkers, New York.
+Robert Paul Commanday was born on June 18, 1922, in Yonkers, New York.
 Of a Russian-Jewish family, his parents "loved music and prized education above all".
 The family regularly traveled to Manhattan for a variety of classical music performances, including the premiere of Gershwin's Porgy and Bess.
 In addition, the family also attended operetta performances of works by Sigmund Romberg as well as Gilbert and Sullivan.
 Commanday studied flute in his early youth with John Wummer, the then–principal flutist of the New York Philharmonic.
 By his teens he had become an enthusiast of jazz music, and frequented the Village Vanguard jazz club.

 He enrolled at Harvard University to study music theory and music history, receiving a Bachelor of Arts in 1943.
 That year, he joined the U.S. Army for World War II, where he served as a cryptographer of encoded Japanese.
 Stationed in Washington, D.C., he remained able to speak and read Japanese for the rest of his life.
 Following the war's end, Commanday attended Juilliard for piano from 1946 to 1947, and had two teaching stints, at Ithaca College (1947–1948) as well as the University of Illinois (1948–1950).
 The composer Andrew Imbrie, who Commanday had met during the war, invited him to the University of California, Berkeley, where he received a Master of Arts in 1952 for musicology.
 During and after his study, from 1951 to 1961, he also taught music at UC Berkeley, and, from 1950 to 1963, led the university's choral association.
 The groups he engaged with were the university's Glee Club and the Treble Clef Society; with the former, he toured Japan in 1957 as the first American choral group to do so after the war.
 Later he directed the chorus of the Oakland Symphony Orchestra (1961–1965), as well as the choir of the Cabrillo Festival around 1963.